Probabilistic function-on-function nonlinear autoregressive model for emulation and reliability analysis of stochastic dynamical systems: Background

 \subsection{Nonlinear autoregressive models with exogenous inputs}

 The NARX model is a widely used method for surrogate modeling of stochastic dynamical systems.
 Its core idea is to capture the system's dynamics via a discrete-time-step representation, which expresses the system response at a given time instant as a function of its past values, past and current excitation values, and key parameters.
-Taking a single model response $y(t)$ as an example, the NARX model is expressed as:
+Taking a single response quantity of interest (QoI) $y(t)$ as an example, the NARX model is expressed as:

 where $\mathcal{F}(\cdot)$ is the underlying function to be learned, $\delta t$ is a small positive time increment, and $n_u$ and $n_y$ are the maximum excitation and response time lags.
 The function $\mathcal{F}(\cdot)$ is typically approximated using polynomials or Gaussian processes.
 However, this explicit discrete-time-step representation has limitations, including the difficulty in determining suitable values for $n_u$ and $n_y$ \cite{cheng2025state}, poor performance in predicting strongly nonlinear dynamical systems \cite{cheng2025state}, and the curse of dimensionality \cite{schar2025surrogate}.